Sultan Idris Shah II Mosque

 The Sultan Idris Shah II Mosque (Masjid Sultan Idris Shah II) is the state mosque of Perak, Malaysia.
-It is situated in Ipoh, Perak's capital city, near the Birch Memorial.
+It is situated in Ipoh, Perak's capital city, near the Birch Memorial Clock Tower.

 History

 The construction of the mosque began in May 1966 and was completed in August 1968.
 The mosque was officially opened in September 1978 by Sultan Idris Shah II of Perak in conjunction with his 54th birthday celebration.

 Transportation

 The mosque is accessible within walking distance east of Ipoh Station of KTM.